Threads of Belonging, Echoes of Exile

 Picture2.jpg

-This type of nostalgia, often idealizing a pre-revolutionary Iran, fuels a sense of community among monarchist Iranians abroad.
-Sociologist Hamid Naficy describes nostalgia in the Iranian diaspora as both a source of comfort and a source of tension, where the longing for an unattainable past reinforces a sense of loss.[12]
-In this way, nostalgia shapes a unique identity that sets monarchists apart even within the broader Iranian community in France.
-Their vision of Iran is one that exists outside of time, a dream of what they believe Iran could be if it were free from its current constraints.
+Sociologist Hamid Naficy describes nostalgia in the Iranian diaspora as a source of both comfort and tension, where the longing for an unattainable past reinforces a sense of loss.[11]
+It sets monarchists apart within the broader Iranian community in France.
+Their vision of Iran exists outside of time, a dream of what they believe the country could become if freed from its current constraints.
+And when memories are idealized to this extent, reality often falls short, creating a longing that can never be fully satisfied.
+The yearning for a lost Iran deepens divisions, fostering a collective sensibility built more on opposition to the present regime than on any shared vision for the future.

-The sociologist Thomas Faist argues that while diaspora studies have traditionally focused on distinct cultural practices and identities, transnational studies open up a broader view.[13]
-This approach emphasizes the fluidity and interconnectedness of communities, seeing identity as a series of ongoing negotiations rather than a static state.
-It shifts the focus from roots to routes, emphasizing movement, adaptation, and the networks that form across borders.
-For the Iranian diaspora, this means acknowledging the memories that bind them while also embracing the new identities they create along the way.
+Scholars have increasingly called for moving beyond the traditional diaspora framework, arguing that viewing migrant communities solely through the lens of a nostalgic “lost homeland” is limiting.
+The sociologist Thomas Faist argues that transnational studies open up a broader view, seeing identity as a series of ongoing negotiations rather than a static state.[12]
+This approach shifts the focus from roots to routes, emphasizing movement and the networks that form across borders.
+For the Iranian community in France, this means acknowledging the memories that bind them while also embracing the new identities they create along the way.

-Yet, this nostalgia isn’t just about looking back.
-It’s also about the future.
-As generations grow and change, the Iranian community in France and beyond continues to redefine itself.
-Younger Iranians, born abroad or who left Iran at a young age, often feel a connection to an Iran they’ve only known through family stories, cultural centers, and community gatherings.
-For them, Iranian identity is not about a single, static image; it’s about exploring the rich and varied heritage they’ve inherited, finding their own ways to honor it, question it, and evolve it.
+As generations grow and change, the community continues to redefine itself.
+Younger Iranians, born abroad or who left Iran at a young age, often feel a connection to an Iran they’ve only known through family stories and community gatherings.
+For them, Iranian identity is about exploring the heritage they’ve inherited, finding their own ways to honor it, question it, and make it new.
+The Iranian diaspora in France has weathered political upheavals and cultural shifts, and it endures, reshaping itself in response to each new moment.
+Iranians in France carry a legacy of activism and cultural pride that bridges continents and connects generations, a story of belonging reimagined with each new chapter.

 1. Ghazal Golshiri, “Iranian Woman Who Stripped Becomes Symbol of Struggle against the Obligation to Wear a Headscarf”, Le Monde, November 5, 2024. ↩︎